arpitbbhayani/knowledge-base/microservices/162/README.md

 We should adopt BFF when

 - the interface between different clients varies significantly
-- the communication format/protocol is different from what your backend supports (eg: legacy integration might need XML while your backend serves JSON)
+- the communication format/protocol is different from what your backend supports (e.g.: legacy integration might need XML while your backend serves JSON)
 <hr />